Veterinary Technology Degree Program A.S.

 Can I take any Vet Tech courses without being in the program?

 Yes!
 VET 101 (Introduction to Veterinary Technology) and VET 125 (Veterinary Medical Terminology) are open to any NCC student eligible for ENG 101.
-These are offered in the fall only.
 All other VET prefix courses (including VET 100, Introduction to Animal Care) require program admission.
 If you inadvertently register for any VET course other than VET 101 and VET 125 without being in the program, you will be removed by the Records office.
 If you are looking for courses to take in the spring, you may take GenEd and Core requirements, or Microbiology, at any time in the curriculum.

 I was admitted to the program but can’t register for any VET courses online.